Integrating ethical, societal and environmental issues into algorithm design courses: The case study: Technical Issues Related to Time-Dependent Shortest Paths

 This instruction is a straightforward consequence of equation~(\ref{eq:min}).

-Bellman-Ford's algorithm iterates edge relaxations until convergence so that each edge is usually relaxed more than once.
-When all edge costs have positive values, the algorithm of Dijkstra relaxes each edge at most once: at each iteration, it selects the vertex $u$ that minimises $d_u$ and relaxes each edge outgoing from $u$ (while keeping track of the vertices that have already been treated in order to avoid selecting a same vertex more than once).
+Bellman-Ford's algorithm iterates arc relaxations until convergence so that each arc is usually relaxed more than once.
+When all arc costs have positive values, the algorithm of Dijkstra relaxes each arc at most once: at each iteration, it selects the vertex $u$ that minimises $d_u$ and relaxes each arc outgoing from $u$ (while keeping track of the vertices that have already been treated in order to avoid selecting a same vertex more than once).

 \paragraph{Possible further studies} Dijkstra's algorithm computes all shortest paths starting from $s$, towards each vertex of the graph.
-When there is only one destination $f$, we may improve it by introducing a heuristic $h: V\rightarrow\mathbb{R}^+$ that sets a course for the search: at each iteration, we relax edges outgoing from the vertex $u$ that minimises $d_u + h(u)$.
+When there is only one destination $f$, we may improve it by introducing a heuristic $h: V\rightarrow\mathbb{R}^+$ that sets a course for the search: at each iteration, we relax arcs outgoing from the vertex $u$ that minimises $d_u + h(u)$.
 The resulting algorithm, called A* \citep{HNR68}, usually allows one to find the optimal solution faster, provided that the heuristic is admissible and consistent.

-It is also possible to improve performance by running two searches in parallel: a “forward” search starting from $s$ and ending at $f$, and a “backward” search starting from $f$ and ending at $s$.
+It is also possible to improve performance by running two searches in parallel: a "forward" search starting from $s$ and ending at $f$, and a "backward" search starting from $f$ and ending at $s$.
 The optimal solution is found when the two searches converge.

 Route calculators generally pre-calculate some shortest paths between a few vertices in a preprocessing step, and use these pre-computed paths to obtain better heuristics \citep{WW07}.